elizavetasemenova/prob-epi/README.md

 https://elizavetasemenova.github.io/prob-epi

+## Giving feedback

-To correct typos, please make pull requests.
-If these notes get published, I will list your name in Acknowledgements.
+To correct typos, please make pull requests on [GitHub](https://github.com/elizavetasemenova/prob-epi).
+If these notes ever get published, I will list your name in Acknowledgements.

 For more substantial suggestions about the course content, such as desired topics, please use issues.